-Individuals can complain to the Commissioner about the use of CCTV to record their activities (i.e. the processing of their personal data) and the Commissioner will take action and may ask you to demonstrate how you comply with the DP law.
+Individuals can complain to the Commissioner about the use of CCTV to record their activities (i.e. whether the processing of their personal data captured via CCTV complies with the data protection legislation) and the Commissioner may ask you to demonstrate how you comply with the DP law.

-Private individuals should therefore carefully consider their use of surveillance equipment and, if installation is necessary, only use it in a responsible way that respects the privacy of others.
+Private individuals should therefore carefully consider their use of surveillance equipment.
+Regardless of whether the DP law applies or not, CCTV should be used in a responsible way that respects the privacy of others.

 Dash-cams, action cameras and drones

 The use of these, or similar, devices is subject to the same considerations as CCTV installed on domestic property.
 Recording your own activity, for example, mountain biking or horse riding, is likely to be for your own enjoyment and will be for your “purely personal or household activities”.
-Other uses of the images or footage are unlikely to be for “purely personal or household activities”.
+Other uses of the images or footage, such as publication on social media, are unlikely to be for “purely personal or household activities”.